WojtekKamilowski/CI_PP1_CDVMR/README.md

 ### Fonts
 Fonts were found using fonts.google.com
 The font chosen for the logo h1 and the Welcome h2 was _Great Vibes_ to match the mediterranean theme of the restaurant.
-For h2, h3, nav id menu a, footer, class cuisine type p on the menu page, and class message-box legend elements _Raleway_ was used to differenciate them.
+For h2, h3, nav id menu a, footer, class cuisine type p on the menu page, and class message-box legend elements _Raleway_ was used to differentiate them.
 The font chosen for the body was _Roboto_.
 _Sans-serif_ was chosen as the fallback font for all elements.